Lawrence University Memorial Chapel

 Entering the Chapel:

-Doors open approximately 45 minutes prior to show time and we ask all patrons to enter through the front doors of the Chapel facing College Avenue.
-Will call and the box office are located inside of the lobby.
-A ramp for handicap access is on the east side of the Chapel, on the Union Street side of the building.
+Doors open 30 mintues prior to performance time.
+Enter through the front doors of the Chapel facing College Avenue.
+A ramp for accessible access is on the east side of the Chapel, on the Union Street side of the building.

 St. Francis Xavier Cathedral